2013 Federal Unemployment Tax Act (FUTA) Credit Reductions

 How does Credit Reduction Affect FUTA Employment Taxes?

 However, the result of being an employer in a credit reduction state is a higher tax due on the Form 940.
-FUTA credit reduction states will see an increase in their FUTA taxes retroactive to January 1, 2013.
-The reduction in FUTA tax credit is 0.3% for the first year and an additional 0.3% for each succeeding year until the loan is repaid.
+FUTA credit reduction states will see a decrease in the standard 5.4% credit, which will increase their FUTA taxes (retroactive to January 1, 2013).
+The reduction in FUTA tax credit is 0.3% for the first year and an additional 0.3% for each succeeding year until the loan for that specific state is repaid.

 Credit Reduction States for 2013

-The table below lists the 14 credit reduction states for 2013.
+The table below lists credit reduction states for tax years 2009 through 2013.

 When is FUTA Tax Due and How is it Reported?